kwanik-kor/codeforces_contest/README.md

 __5. 20200324 23:35 codeforces educational round #84__
 - solved: A
 * Problem A was such an easy one.
 I had to be conscious about input range but I just tried to solve by combination.
 It was a big mistake and took over half n hour.
 Be conscious on problem A bixxh!!
 Remind and remind

+__6. 20200327 23:35 codeforces Round #629__
+- solved: A B C
+* Finally I achieved my goal!
+Solving three problems in a contest. cool but there were still a problem.
+B and C were also quite easy one but I didnt look for the condition and it made some mistake.
+This consumes quite a long time so I couldn't solve problem E!
+Keep Try and try Study harder!
+* Next Goal: Solve three problems in Div2.